-In a surgical practice, the treatment of certain types of wounds requires patience and the presence of a strong stomach in the care givers.
-As surgeons we become accustomed to sights and smells that often are unpleasant at best and downright repulsive at worst.
-Infection in a surgical wound is a dreaded complication, and the treatment of such a wound can be unpleasant both to the patient and to the care giver.That’s just part of the job, but thankfully does not represent the majority of the care giving experience.
+In a surgical practice the treatment of certain types of wounds requires patience and the presence of a strong stomach in the care givers.
+As surgeons we become accustomed to sights and smells which often are unpleasant at best and downright repulsive at worst.
+Infection in a surgical wound is a dreaded complication, and the treatment of such a wound can be unpleasant both to the patient and to the care giver.
+This is just part of the job but thankfully does not represent the majority of the care giving experience.

 One of my senior partners, Dr. C. E. Tommey was one of the best surgeons I’ve known, and also one of the most beloved doctors in El Dorado.
 His surgical technique was superb, and his patients usually did very well and recovered quickly.
 In addition, he had a quiet and very kind demeanor which not only promoted confidence in his abilities, but made his patients believe he always had their best interests in mind.
 I admired and respected him so much that when I had to have several operations Dr. Tommey was my surgeon.
 Also when I had a particularly complicated surgical case for which I needed a special assistant, it would usually be Dr. Tommey I would call to help.
 On one particular Fourth of July holiday weekend when Dr. Tommey and I happened to be the only surgeons in town we decided to assist each other on all the emergency cases.
 We did a total of twenty-three major operations from Friday evening to Monday morning, and were both relieved when the weekend was over.